microsoft/AL-Go/Actions/AddExistingApp/README.md

 ### token (default github.token)
 The GitHub token running the action
 ### parentTelemetryScopeJson (required)
-Specifies the parent telemetry scope for the Telemetry signal
+Specifies the parent telemetry scope for the telemetry signal
 ### project
 Project name if the repository is setup for multiple projects
 ### type (required)